 Their guidelines state that doctors will be struck off if they don't intervene to save the life of a mother.
-The result of the investigation into Ms Halappanavar's death will make the facts known.
+The result of the investigation into Ms Savita Halappanavar's death showed that she died because of mis-management of sepsis arising in pregnancy.
+Had the sepsis been spotted it would have been both ethical and legal to deliver her baby.
 May she Rest In Peace.

 Read the evidence, see what the experts say, and find out more by watching the video and checking out the information below.

 7. KEEPING MOTHERS SAFE: HOW IRELAND COMPARES WITH BRITAIN - AND WHY CHILE'S EXPERIENCE IS SO IMPORTANT

 Experts tell us that abortion is not medically necessary to save the life of a mother.
 There are NO conditions arising in pregnancy that can ONLY be treated by directly ending the life of the unborn child.